ARYAN-ATUL25/18CSC304J-CD-Lab/README.md

 The following files can be found in this repository:

-lex.l - Implementation of a lexical analyzer using Lex. parser.y - Implementation of a parser using Yacc. semantic.c - Implementation of semantic analysis. intermediate.c - Implementation of intermediate code generation. optimizer.c - Implementation of code optimization. codegen.c - Implementation of code generation.
+lex.l - Implementation of a lexical analyzer using Lex.

+parser.y - Implementation of a parser using Yacc.

+semantic.c - Implementation of semantic analysis.

+intermediate.c - Implementation of intermediate code generation.

+optimizer.c - Implementation of code optimization.

+codegen.c - Implementation of code generation.

+Contributions
+Contributions to this repository are welcome.
+If you find any issues or would like to contribute, please create a pull request.

+License
+This repository is licensed under the MIT License.
+See the LICENSE file for details.